 When you check your credit reports—business or personal—make sure the information is accurate.
 Errors can affect your credit scores and make it more difficult to qualify for small business loans or other types of financing.

 3. Get a DUNS Number

 If your business does not already have one (your business did not show up in step 2 when you checked D&B’s database), you can get a DUNS number for free.
-You do not have to register with Experian or Equifax.
+You do not have to register in advance with Experian or Equifax.

 4. Review or Pick Your NAICS or SIC Code

 A SIC or NAICS code is a code used to identify the type of business you operate.
-If your business already has a business credit report, make sure the SIC or NAICS code listed makes sense.
+If your business already has a business credit file, make sure the SIC or NAICS code listed describes your business correctly.

 5. Get a Business Bank Account

 This step won’t directly impact your business credit in the short term, as business bank accounts do not typically appear on credit reports.
-However, it will help you in the long run.
-Having a business bank account may help you qualify for business loans or financing in the future, as some lenders will require you to submit business bank account statements and will review your business cash flow when evaluating your application.
-And if you do get that financing, it may appear on your credit reports and help build credit.
+However, it can help you qualify for financing options, which in turn can help build your business’s credit.